The Real Housewives of New York City Recap: The Age of Aquaria

 To make things worse, Luann later shows up to dinner with Tinsley wearing something that seems to resemble cornrows.
 She might as well have been twerking in a Miley Cyrus video considering her level of cultural appropriation in just these two episodes.
 Then she tells a story to Tinsley that is just perfect in its zany Countessness: Her husband was in Morocco doing the Rally of Morocco, as one does, and she showed up to surprise him dressed as a “Moroccan princess.”
 Okay, so this isn’t a new thing then.
 Money can’t buy you class, but it apparently can buy you a whole lot of racially inappropriate costumes.

 This is an odd episode because the women never hang out in a big group, only in pairs (and one lunch with Ramona, Tinsley, and Carole) as they triangulate all the conflicts that we’re going to deal with this season.
 Tinsley serves in a proxy war for her new BFF Carole and tells Luann that Carole’s three-year relationship is deeper than Luann’s seven-month marriage.
 I have to agree with that.
 I especially loved when Luann says that she “respects their relationship” about 17 seconds after calling him a “toy boy” and just days after telling Carole that she’s having “an affair with my niece’s boyfriend.”
-I haven’t seen anything more respectful since the Sean Mendes armpit sniffing video.
+I haven’t seen anything more respectful since the Sean Mendes armpit-sniffing video.

 I also agree with Tinsley’s point that Luann needs to address the Tom of it all.
 Tinsley thinks that Luann is being too withholding about her feelings.
 Even if Luann is really emotional about her divorce and processing what happened, she should say that and be honest.
 Instead, she’s like, “I don’t want to talk about it anymore.”
 Sorry, she can’t take that path when the only thing she wanted to talk about for the last two seasons was Tom.